 |Payout During Waiting Period||Premiums paid + 10% interest||Premiums paid + 20% interest||Premiums paid + 10% interest|

 Health and Age Limit Seniors’ Life Insurance Choices

 Health and age are a factor when it comes to what type of coverage seniors can get.
 Logically speaking, the older you get, the shorter the term policies available to you, and the more expensive the premiums are for any type of life insurance.

 Medical underwriting is the main factor that determines your approval or rejection of a life insurance policy and also of what your premiums will be.
 After the age of 50, a 30-year term life policy from most carriers is off the table.
 By the time, you hit 70; your term length of coverage is cut down to roughly 10-years.
 Comparison-shopping for term life quotes is the first step in determining a ballpark price for coverage, depending on amount and coverage length.
 It is a no-obligation quote that gives you a starting point.

 Converting Term Life Insurance Is A Good Option

 Is a decade enough time for you to carry life insurance?
 If you are older and have calculated that you will only need life insurance for another 10-years or so, buying a term policy that is convertible to a permanent policy is a strong option because you won’t have to take a medical exam when the policy expires.
-There are many top-rated carriers who offer this conversion option for slightly higher premiums.
+Many top-rated carriers offer this conversion option for slightly higher premiums.